Confused by the terms retinoid and retinol? They sound the same and you may have noticed that they're sometimes used interchangeably.

 What's the difference between retinol and retinoids?

-The key differences between retinol and other prescription retinoids are their strength and accessibility.
+The key differences between retinol and retinoids are their strength and accessibility.

-This means that a GP or dermatologist needs to advise what dosage is right for you and how to use it.
-They will also need to ensure that you are not taking any incompatible medication.
+This also means that a GP or dermatologist needs to advise what dosage is right for you and how to use it and ensure that you are not taking any incompatible medication.

 Since retinol is not as strong as retinoids, and you don't need as much professional guidance, it is used in beauty products that are freely available to buy at skincare or health retailers.